 At 27 years old, I had never taken an antibiotic.
 So, when I came down with strep throat complicated by an ear infection, it was my first experience with them.
 My doctor prescribed me Amoxicillin.
 Within 12 hours I was thrilled with the results.
 My throat and ear pain vanished.
 There was no more weird washing machine sound or difficulty swallowing.
 However, seven days into my ten-day prescription my back started to itch.
 Within minutes it was covered in thick hives.
-Minutes later they’d spread to my arms.
 My husband ran to the store to get me some Benadryl, and within the ten minutes he was gone they’d covered my entire core and arms.
 That was how I found out I was allergic to Amoxicillin, but it didn’t stop there.
-The Benadryl seemed to stop the hives progression, but they didn’t go away even though I stopped taking my pills.
-4 am that night I woke up the itching was so bad.
+The Benadryl seemed to stop the hives progression at first, but they didn’t go away even though I stopped taking my pills.
+4 am that night the itching was so bad it woke me up.
 The hives had spread to my legs.
 They were on the soles on my feet, the palms of my hands, everywhere.
 I took more Benadryl and went back to sleep.
-When I woke up at 8 am they were on my face, in my ears, and down my throat.
+When I woke up four hours later they were on my face, in my ears, and down my throat.
 I went to the doctor and was prescribed an oral steroid, but my hives still became worse before they began to get better.
 If you’re reading this, itching at an allergic reaction to Amoxicillin or another antibiotic, it pains me to inform you even with steroids you likely have three to four days to suffer.
 To ease that suffering, I’d like to share what helped my Amoxicillin rash.

 Keep it cool